Skip to main content

 Kürtőskalács (Chimney Cake)

-A sweet, cylindrical pastry baked over an open fire and coated in sugar, cinnamon, or other toppings.
-A popular treat at festivals and markets.
+A sweet cylinder of dough baked over an open fire and rolled in sugar, cinnamon, or other coatings.
+You'll find it at festivals and markets.

 Contains: GlutenContains: Eggs